 This programme is targeted at experienced managers in employment across a range of industries and sectors who want to boost their career prospects and enhance their thinking about management practice.
 The part-time delivery mode is designed to be as flexible as possible to meet the needs of busy professionals juggling work and other commitments with study.
 The programme can be completed in a minimum of two and a half years and a maximum of six.

-The eight taught modules and dissertation are taken in a minimum of two and a half years and a maximum of six.
+The eight taught modules and dissertation are taken in a minimum of two and a half years and a maximum of four years and a half years.
 Each taught module is delivered in an intensive six day block spread over two consecutive long weekends – Friday to Sunday.
 Modules are offered at four points during the academic year – October, January, April and July.

 The programme will equip graduates to move into more senior management positions either in their own organization or elsewhere.